kazewong/lecture-notes/DeepLearning/Transformer/transformer.typ

 == Attention Mechanism

 The core of a transformer is the attention mechanism, as suggested by the name of the original paper which popularized the transformer architecture: "Attention is all you need" @Vaswani2017AttentionIA.
 Nowadays there are many different tricks to make the attention mechanism runs more efficiently in a practical setting.
 Here we are sticking with the vanilla version for simplicity.
+The way I like to think about attention is it is essentially learning a soft mask, such that only the relevant

+The basic idea of attention in a transformer is well captured by algorithms 3 in @Phuong2022FormalAF.

+What do people mean when they said attention is a dot-product?

-= Difference between MLP and Transformer
+== Difference between MLP and Transformer

 = Common architectures